Tax Exemptions for Investments in Upper Egypt

 To further aid in this goal, the State has prepared a legislative program to attract private sector investment by issuing Investment law No. 72 of 2017 which grants an investment incentive by way of “A 50 % deduction from the net taxable profit” on investment costs associated with projects that are established in Upper Egypt under this law and, for a period of 7 years from the date of starting the activity.
 This tax incentive would be deducted from the companies’ annual taxable profit.

-To conclude, the aim of this article is to highlight the efforts of the Egyptian state is progressing vigorously in the development of Upper Egypt by establishing a number of development and infrastructure projects, and by enacting legislation to encourage private investment in the Upper Egypt region, allowing sustainable development for its population, and encouraging migration out of Cairo, and into the Delta to the governorates.
+To conclude, the aim of this article is to highlight the efforts of the Egyptian state is progressing vigorously in the development of Upper Egypt by establishing a number of development and infrastructure projects, and by enacting legislation to encourage private investment in this region, allowing sustainable development for its population, and encouraging migration out of Cairo, and into the Delta to the governorates.

 To find out more, please fill the form or email us at: firstname.lastname@example.org